 The situation for UC Davis continues to develop; therefore, these guidelines will be updated and expanded as the guidelines for COVID-19 financial reporting continue to evolve.

 Under the COVID-19 Emergency Declaration, UC Davis is required to provide monthly reports on financial impacts to UC Office of the President for reporting to the California State Department of Finance (DOF).
-The following sections provide guidance to ensure appropriate reporting of COVID-19 fiscal impacts.
+The following sections provide guidance on how to use the COVID19 and COVID19C project codes in a manner that will ensure appropriate reporting of COVID-19 fiscal impacts.*

 - Guidance for UC Davis Medical Center (Chart H) (.pdf)